 - Add Leucidal Liquid SF or preservative of choice.
 Swirl gently once more to disperse.

 To use, soak a cotton pad in micellar water and glide it gently over the face, using both sides of the pad.
 Repeat until the skin is free of makeup and the cotton pads come back clean.

-Rinsing off the micellar water is not required, especially for those with dry or sensitive skin.
+Rinsing off the micellar water is not required.
 However, you know your skin better than anyone.
-If you feel you need it, follow your micellar water with a water-only rinse or a gentle facial cleanser.
+If you feel you need it, or if your skin is especially sensitive, follow your micellar water with a water-only rinse or a gentle facial cleanser.

-Remember that micellar waters aren’t just for removing makeup!
+Remember that micellar water isn’t just for removing makeup!
 I alternate between using my homemade micellar water and raw honey to cleanse my face in the morning.
 I find that my skin needs a light cleanse when I wake up, but isn’t quite dirty enough for a full wash.

 In terms of cotton pads, I recommend Muji’s unbleached organic cotton ecru.
 Unbleached cotton is hard to find, and the quality of these pads is oustanding!
 Not only are they eco-friendly and inexpensive, but I’ve found that they rival the cult-favourite Shisheido facial cotton in softness and thickness.